Custom Android basics for Clover devices

 Clover Station operates differently than other Clover devices.
 Screen orientation on the Station is not locked and is triggered by the swivel mount.
 It is not triggered by sensor orientation.

-Handle AsyncTask and executors
+Handle background tasks and executors

 When an app is launched, the system creates a thread of execution for the application called the main thread or UI thread.
 This thread dispatches events to the appropriate user interface (UI) widgets.
 It is usually the thread in which your app interacts with components from the Android UI toolkit packages: android.widget